NetDenizen/booru-wizard/README.md

 * Tags

-Prompts displayed by the wizard can be manually determined by the user through the use of a configuration file.
+Prompts displayed by the wizard can be manually determined by the user through use of a configuration file.
 The default one included with this software is intended to be self-documenting, and explain the format, in addition to providing examples.

 To anyone outside of the hair-fetish community, note that this default configuration file is specifically intended for organizing hair-fetish themed works.
 Should the software become more popular outside of this community, I might begin using a more generic default configuration.

-Metadata output from this software is in a series of .json files which correspond to each image opened.
+Metadata output from this software is in a series of JSON files which correspond to each image opened.
 They are given the same name, but with `.json` appended to them.
 When the software is restarted, these same files are read to restore its previous state.

 This software was originally designed to be used in conjunction with the uploader userscript at: https://github.com/NetDenizen/Booru-mass-uploader